Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 1. [Hover.css:](https://ianlunn.github.io/Hover/)
     - Hover.css was used on nav-items of navbar to add the wobble bottom transitions while being hovered over.
 1. [Google Fonts:](https://fonts.google.com/)
-    - Google font was used to embed the Chelsea Market and PT Sans font which is used on all pages throughout the project.
+    - Google font was used to embed the Chelsea Market and PT Sans font types which are used on all pages throughout the website.
 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used to add icons for aesthetic and UX purposes.
 1. [jQuery:](https://jquery.com/)